omedranoc/Practice/documentation/awsCertification.md

     + Region -> bucket
     + bucket -> object
     + object -> Similar to a file, has a key and a value, can contain from zero to 5TB, has a unique name in a bucket
+    + Glacier, storage thought to infrequently access:
+        + Expedited retrieval allows access to your data from 1 to 5 mins
+        + Vault lock and standard retrieval  are 3 - 5 hrs retrieval time.
+        + Bulk retrieval, can be considered as the cheaper option 5 -12 hrs
+    + Presigned URL gives temporal access to a S3 bucket

-+ Identity and access control: control access to AWS services via polices
++ Identity and access control: control access to AWS services via
     1. Policies: can be attached to users, groups and roles.
         + Users are given longterm credentials.
         + roles are given temporal credentials.